Preparatory | Academics

 St George’s Prep caters for boys and girls from Grade 1 to Grade 7.
 The school is known for its excellent academic record and we are strongly committed to maintaining high standards.
 Small classes ensure that each pupil receives individual attention in a nurturing environment.

 Academic excellence lies at the core of the St George’s Preparatory ethos.
-In delivering on this goal, St George’s goes beyond the minimum requirements contained in the national curriculum, although it is rooted in CAPS.
+In delivering on this goal, St George’s goes beyond the minimum requirements contained in the national curriculum.
 St George’s provides a challenging, relevant and balanced education that aims to cultivate the academic potential of all our pupils.

 We embrace technology actively and are moving rapidly towards each pupil in Grade 5,6,7 having their own iPad in the classroom for active use and to enhance teaching and learning.
 We also aim to include Google Apps for education and Gmail accounts for each pupil from Grade 4 to 7.
 All Grade 5 to 7 pupils will use their own iPads during the academic day.
 Incorporating such technology will assist in: